Worst Years for Cybercrime Events

 The Top Ten

-2000 The year 2000 (MM) was a century leap year that started on a Saturday according to the Gregorian calendar.
+The year 2000 (MM) was a century leap year that began on a Saturday in the Gregorian calendar.
 It marked the 2000th year of the Common Era (CE) and Anno Domini (AD) designations.
-It was the last year of the 2nd millennium and the 20th century, and the 1st year of the 2000s decade.
+It was the final year of the 2nd millennium and the 20th century, as well as the first year of the 2000s decade.

 The year 2000 is when the infamous computer worm "ILOVEYOU" originated in the Philippines.
 It took over millions of computers and caused enormous damage through social engineering as it spread across the world.
 The worm was among the costliest to eliminate.

-2017 2017 (MMXVII) was a common year starting on Sunday of the Gregorian calendar, the 2017th year of the Common Era (CE) and Anno Domini (AD) designations, the 17th year of the 3rd millennium, the 17th year of the 21st century, and the 8th year of the 2010s decade.
+2017 (MMXVII) was a common year that began on a Sunday according to the Gregorian calendar.
+It was the 2017th year of the Common Era and Anno Domini designations.
+The year was also the 17th of the 21st century, the 17th of the 3rd millennium, and the eighth year of the 2010s decade.

 2017 was a devastating year mainly known for the infamous ransomware WannaCry and NotPetya, along with a lesser-known ransomware named Bad Rabbit, which disrupted hospitals and other various services containing any devices.